 How Does a Water Tap Work?

-- The part of the tap which you turn is the top end of a screw which goes down into the casing of the tap.
+- The part of the tap that you turn is the top end of a screw which goes down into the casing of the tap.

-- At the bottom end of this screw is a rubber or leather washer which presses down on to the end of the water pipe, preventing the water from coming any further.
+- At the bottom end of this screw is a rubber or leather washer that presses down on to the end of the water pipe, preventing the water from coming any further.

 - When you turn the tap on, the screw rises, lifting the washer with it and allowing the water to gush up from the pipe and run out through the spout.

 - When you turn off the tap, you are screwing the washer down again on to the pipe and cutting off the flow of water.

 If there's a leak, it could be one of several problems:

 - the washer is not seated correctly (it hasn't been put in quite right),

 - the washer needs replacing (go buy a new one!
 They're very cheap so buy a few spares, or

 - the 'seat' needs 'reaming' (it might be a little chewed or worn, there's a special tool you can buy to do this).
 Alternately and more expensively, you can just replace the whole faucet.